jasperdewinter/pp/_pages/about.md

 Bio:
 ======
-Economist with wide ranging experience in central banking, policy analysis and (contract) research. keen to bring quantitative techniques to (big) datasets to inform the policy debate.
-Happiest working in a team of motivated research- and policy enthusiasts.
+Economist with wide ranging experience in central banking, policy analysis and (contract) research.
+Keen to bring quantitative techniques to (big) datasets to inform the policy debate.

 Current position:
 =======